Benetech PRA Calculates the Risk That an Abnormality May Occur

 - the age of the mother at the time of delivery

 - the measurements of a number of chemical substances found in the mother’s blood at various times during the pregnancy

 - specific measurements of the fetus taken using ultrasound

-Prenatal screening does not determine whether or not a baby has a birth defect or chromosome abnormality, nor can it with certainty detect all individuals who will develop Pre-eclampsia.
+Prenatal screening is not diagnostic.
+Screening does not determine with certainty whether a baby will have a birth defect or chromosome abnormality, nor can it with certainty detect all individuals who will develop Pre-eclampsia.
 It only calculates the risk—high or low; positive or negative– that an abnormality may occur.
-If the risk is higher than a predetermined acceptable level, the pregnant mother will usually sent for further diagnostic testing – such as amniocentesis or chorionic villus sampling or will be monitored more closely in prenatal care.
+If the risk is higher than a predetermined acceptable level, the pregnant patient will usually be sent for further diagnostic testing – such as amniocentesis or chorionic villus sampling or will be monitored more closely in prenatal care.

-For most women, prenatal genetic screening involves two blood tests, one done in the first trimester and one in the second trimester, and an ultrasound done in the first trimester.
+For most, prenatal screening involves two blood tests, one done in the first trimester and one in the second trimester, and an ultrasound done in the first trimester.

-Approximately one in twenty, or 5%, of pregnant mothers who undertake prenatal screening are found to be high risk and are sent for diagnostic testing.
+Approximately one in twenty, or 5%, of pregnant individuals who undertake prenatal screening are found to be high risk and are sent for diagnostic testing.

 What is Prenatal Screening Software?

 Prenatal screening software considers details of the pregnant patient, such as age, parity status, and family history of conditions, and incorporates the measurements that were observed in the blood tests and the ultrasounds and runs them through published algorithms to calculate risk for that pregnancy.
 Typically, doctors will take blood samples and ultrasound measurements in their offices and send the results to a lab for processing.
 That lab will take the measurements from the blood and ultrasound and enter the figures into the prenatal screening software program.
 The software then produces a report which is sent back to the doctor for discussion with the patient.